The Kremlin’s Grand Delusions - Ukraine Today .org

 In fact, the preoccupation of Russian leaders with bringing Ukraine back into the fold dates to the beginning of the 1990s, when Ukraine started to pull away from the Moscow-dominated Commonwealth of Independent States (a loose regional institution that had succeeded the Soviet Union).
 At that juncture, NATO’s enlargement was not even on the table for eastern Europe, and Ukraine’s affiliation with the European Union was an even more remote prospect.
 Since then, Europe has moved beyond the post-1945 concept of spheres of influence for East and West.
 Indeed, for most Europeans, Ukraine is clearly an independent state, one that is fighting a war for its survival after an unprovoked attack on its sovereignty and territorial integrity.

 Western governments need to hone this narrative to counter the Kremlin’s.
 They must focus on bolstering Europe’s and NATO’s resilience alongside Ukraine’s to limit Putin’s coercive power.
-They must step up the West’s international diplomatic efforts, including at the UN, to dissuade Putin from taking specific actions such as the use of nuclear weapons, attacks on convoys to Ukraine, continuing to escalate on the battlefield to seize more territory or launching a renewed assault on Kyiv.
-The West needs to make it clear that Russia’s relations with Europe will soon be irreparable.
+They must step up the West’s international diplomatic efforts, including at the UN, to dissuade Putin from taking specific actions such as the use of nuclear weapons, attacks on convoys to Ukraine, continued escalation on the battlefield to seize more territory, or a renewed assault on Kyiv.
+The West needs to make clear that Russia’s relations with Europe will soon be irreparable.
 There will be no return to prior relations if Putin presses ahead.
 The world cannot always contain Putin, but clear communications and stronger diplomatic measures may help push him to curtail some of his aggression and eventually agree to negotiations.

 That includes Putin.
 He appears to be in control for now, but the Kremlin could be in for a surprise.
 Events often unfold in a dramatic fashion.
 As the war in Ukraine has shown, many things don’t go according to plan.